UPLIFT

 - Step 2: Complete Application

-- Complete each section of the application, use the UPLIFT Detailed Application Instructions
+- Complete each section of the application by filling in the downloaded template documents.

 - Step 3: Pay Fee

-- Mail check to DHCD and upload proof of payment
+- Mail check to DHCD and upload proof of payment.
+Please check the UPLIFT Program Fees document for instructions.

 - Step 4: Submit

-- Upload all files to Dropbox in correct subfolders
+- Upload all files to Procorem in correct subfolders.

-- Deliver hard copy to DHCD's Lanham, MD office (must match electronic version)
+- Optional: Deliver hard copy to DHCD's headquarters in Lanham, MD.

 - Step 5: Review & Scoring